rm511130/purpura/README.md

         -P = Python
 usd2glb.py = Python Script
-        -- = subsequent parameters are inputs for the Python code -i = input USD file name and location
-        -o = output directory where all USD subcomponents will be saved as STL files -s = file name and location of single STL file conversion from USD file
+        -- = subsequent parameters are inputs for the Python code -i = optional input USD file name and location -o = optional output directory where all USD subcomponents will be saved as STL files -s = file name and location of single STL file conversion from USD file
 ```